 The District is likely to begin a rewrite of its Comprehensive Plan, its foundational land-use document, in 2025.
 In a rewrite of the Comprehensive Plan, which of these three options would be your top priority?
-Preserving the character of existing neighborhoods in my commission's area
+Creating opportunities for new housing in my commission's area